-Many cryptocurrency investors still opt for free online wallets when it comes to storing their Bitcoins and other digital tokens.
+Many cryptocurrency investors still opt for free online wallets when it comes to storing their Bitcoins and other digital tokens (over a thousand tokens can be stored!).
 This is beginning to change, however, as individuals realize the potential for security breaches.
 Hardware wallets like he Trezor offer offline storage of cryptocurrency and extra layers of protection.
 These small handheld devices let you manage your tokens almost anywhere you go without depending upon a third party such as a cryptocurrency exchange.
 Here’s a look at the Trezor and the pros and cons of owning this hardware wallet.

 What is a Trezor Hardware Wallet for Cryptocurrency?

 We should briefly explain the concept behind hardware wallets before we move on to a detailed look at the Trezor.
 Hardware wallets are popular, but a large portion of the cryptocurrency community is still unfamiliar with them and the advantages they can offer.
 Cryptocurrency is a digital asset, and that makes it especially vulnerable to phishing scams, hacking attempts, and malware.
 There are people out there who eagerly look for opportunities to steal coins from someone that has used weak security measures to protect their stash.
 The bottom line is that security risks are a reality.

 When you first begin buying digital tokens there is a lot of information to process.
 First and foremost you have to decide how you will manage your tokens.
 The great thing about the Trezor and other hardware wallets is that they give you a tangible piece of equipment to manage your tokens.
 Having something in the palm of your hand makes digital currency seem more real.
 When you start treating it like fiat, you will be more committed to protecting it.
 Safeguarding your cryptocurrency is your responsibility.